What Is Sliding Scale Therapy And How Does It Work With Health Insurance?

 Who benefits from sliding scale therapy and how does health insurance factor in?

 The sliding scale rates are a reasonable request for determining how much you pay for your chosen therapy options.
-Clients with limited financial resources greatly benefit from sliding scale therapy, as it allows them to access necessary care at a reduced cost.
-In most cases, the in-network therapist's office personnel will apply the scale to your situation and take care of the paperwork to provide affordable counseling services for you and/or your family once you pay the minimum fee.
+Clients with limited financial resources can greatly benefit from sliding scale therapy, as it allows them to access necessary care at a reduced cost.
+In most cases, the in-network therapist's office personnel will apply the scale to your situation and take care of the paperwork to provide affordable counseling services for you and/or your family once you pay the minimum fee towards a therapist.

 Will it make a difference in your treatment?